fedeAlterio/SignalsDotnet/README.md

 ### CancellationSignal

-Convert a boolean observable into a signal that provides cancellation tokens:
+Turns a boolean observable into a signal of `CancellationToken`s: each time the flag goes true, the current token is cancelled and a fresh one takes its place.
+Handy for tying async work to a lifecycle such as view deactivation:

 ```c#
 Observable<bool> isDeactivated = this.IsDeactivated();